 Over the last three years, the humanitarian community has witnessed a proliferation of humanitarian hotlines and call centres.
 However, dozens have emerged in an ad hoc manner, without any human-centred tools or guidance, leaving behind little to no publicly available documentation on why and how they were set up, or if they achieved their intended purpose in a timely manner.
 Hotlines are also set up without first establishing whether they are the most appropriate, relevant and cost-effective means of disseminating information or dealing with feedback and complaints.

 This has led to little track record of impact and an inability for organisations to reliably identify and use good practices, lessons learnt or existing tools.
 Tools and guidance are needed to improve coordination, capacity, purpose and performance.

-Dalberg and partners finalise the Hotline in a Box toolkit - a set of tools, case studies, and tip cards, that will help you assess, set up, and manage different types of channels to communicate with communities during humanitarian crises.View
+Dalberg and partners finalised the Hotline in a Box toolkit - a set of tools, case studies, and tip cards, that will help you assess, set up, and manage different types of channels to communicate with communities during humanitarian crises.View

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows

 Please note that this is not an exhaustive list of browsers.
 We also do not intend to recommend a particular manufacturer's browser over another's; only to suggest upgrading to a browser version that is compliant with current standards to give you the best and most secure browsing experience.